International-Data-Spaces-Association/ids-specification/negotiation/contract.negotiation.binding.https.md

 Predefined states are: `REQUESTED`, `OFFERED`, `ACCEPTED`, `AGREED`, `VERIFIED`, `FINALIZED`, and `TERMINATED`.

-If the negotiation does not exist or the client is not authorized, the provider [Connector](../model/terminology.md#connector--data-service-) must return an HTTP 404 (Not Found) response.
+If the [Contract Negotiation](../model/terminology.md#contract-negotiation) does not exist or the client is not authorized, the provider [Connector](../model/terminology.md#connector--data-service-) must return an HTTP 404 (Not Found) response.

 ### 2.5 The provider `negotiations/request` resource

 #### 2.5.1 POST

-A contract negotiation is started and placed in the `REQUESTED` state when a consumer POSTs a [ContractRequestMessage](./message/contract-request-message_initial.json) to `negotiations/request`:
+A [Contract Negotiation](../model/terminology.md#contract-negotiation) is started and placed in the `REQUESTED` state when a consumer POSTs a [ContractRequestMessage](./message/contract-request-message_initial.json) to `negotiations/request`:

 ```